ERS-Team-HYDRA/Java-Console-ATM-Application/README.md

 # Java-Console-ATM-Application
-It is basic ATM interface.
+It is a console based JAVA application which performs all the basic functions of an ATM.
+It provides a basic user interface of an ATM machine.